robwillisinfo/Get-LargestFiles/README.md

 # Get-LargestFiles.ps1

-You can find the script on my github here:
+You can find my blog post here:

 This script will help locate the largest files on the specified drive, while also displaying the sizes of the folders in the root directory.